 For 2014 the Index of Leftness (Rightness) of Economy was calculated based on seven sub-indices.
 IL(R)E – 2015 is a weighted average of six sub-indices (Social Expenditures Sub-Index is excluded):

 • Price Regulation Sub-Index (PR),

 • Minimum Wage Sub-Index (MW).

 IL(R)E and its all sub-indices change in 0-1 interval.
 Zero indicates the extreme rightness of economy (absence of the government intervention), one – its extreme leftness (total government regulation).
-The indicators, except those for the Foreign Trade subindex and one indicator of the Employment Regulation subindex (Rigidity of Employment), were brought into this interval by the formula (Vi - Vmin) / (Vmax - Vmin).
-With reference to the specifics of the basic statistics, the indicators mentioned above were brought into interval from 0 to 1 by the formula (Vi - Vmax) / (Vmin - Vmax).
+The indicators were brought into this interval by the formula (Vi - Vmin) / (Vmax - Vmin), and in some cases subtracted from 1.

 For some forms of the government intervention in economy (i.e. for some sub-indices) an absolute rightness, of course, is possible, but in general, a national economy can’t take absolute right or left points.
 So all countries’ IL(R)Es are at a certain distance from 0 to the left and from 1 to the right.